anhaidgroup/sparkly/README.md

 we can easily leverage a large number of machines to perform search without having to rely on approximation algorithms.

-## Experiments

-Scripts for running Sparkly-Manual and Sparkly-Auto can be found in the `experiments` directory.

 ## API Docs

 API docs can be found [here](https://derekpaulsen.github.io/sparkly/html/)

 ## Tips for Installing PyLucene

-For tips on installing pylucene take a look at this [readme](https://github.com/anhaidgroup/sparkly/blob/main/tips/pylucene.md).
+For tips on installing PyLucene take a look at this [readme](https://github.com/anhaidgroup/sparkly/blob/main/tips/pylucene.md).